canonical/open-documentation-academy/multipass/Linux.md

 You've now seen a few ways to create, customise, and delete an instance.
 It is time to put those instances to work!

 <a href="#heading--put-your-instances-to-use"><h2 id="heading--put-your-instances-to-use">Put your instances to use</h2></a>

+One way to put a Multipass instance to use is by running a local or web server in it.

 <a href="#heading--run-a-simple-web-server"><h3 id="heading--run-a-simple-web-server">Run a simple web server</h3></a>